 New York State Public Health Law (NYS PHL) §2167 requires colleges and universities to distribute information about meningococcal disease and vaccination to all students registered for 6 credits or more, whether they live on- or off-campus.
 Students must notify Health Services if they will receive the meningitis vaccination, have received it in the past, or decline/refuse to receive the immunization.
 Please note that according to NYS PSL, no institution shall permit any student to attend the institution in excess of 30 days or to register for the next semester’s classes without complying with this law.

-An immunization form and a health form, enclosed in the admissions packet, must be completed and returned to Health Services.
+An immunization form and a health form must be completed and returned to Health Services.
 Forms can be faxed to 212 217.4191.